Kiritsugu Emiya: Creation and design

 When fighting, Kiritsugu employs different types of guns.
 His most known is a Thompson/Center Contender which served as one of the main ideas that led to the creation of Fate/Zero which was also inspired by Lance Henriksen's performance in the 1993 film Hard Target.
 Another of Kiritsugu's main weapons is a Calico M950 but the reloading of bullets was modified to save more time.
 Additionally, the Calico was created to make Kiritsugu look cool while coming across as a heretical gunman as he is a heretical unorthodox mage, especially during his fight against Kirei Kotomine.
 Besides regular guns, Kiritsugu uses a spell known as the Origin Rounds (起源弾, Kigen-dan) which Nasu compared to usage of guns in role-playing games due to the relative damage it could perform on other mages.
 Urobuchi called the final battle between Kiritsugu and Kirei "the most difficult battle scene in the novel" for him as a writer, due to a strong imbalance of forces, according to the author, between opponents (Kiritsugu possessed firearms, time magic and regeneration from Avalon, while Kotomine was only a master of the martial art bajiquan).

 When voice actor Rikiya Koyama first played Kiritsugu in the Studio Deen anime adaptation of Fate/stay night, he had one line of dialogue where Kiritsugu looked at the night sky and said "the moon is beautiful tonight" and then died with a sad laugh.
 The staff were so touched, however, that they made him do take after take of the line.
 Koyama was glad to do it, but he wondered why they were so concerned about one line in a huge production.
 Later, he found out the line was a key point that began the entire story of Fate.
 He was very surprised when he heard this.
 Because he had been in Fate/stay night, he was able to play the part of Kiritsugu again in Fate/Zero.
 He never thought the tiny part would lead to this.
 Miyu Irino voiced the younger Kiritsugu during his flashback episodes in Fate/Zero.
 Matthew Mercer provided the English voice of Kiritsugu as an adult.
 When celebrating father's day, Mercer said Kiritsugu is not a good father at all.
 When he finished recording his lines for the final episode of Fate/Zero, Mercer said that the last lines made him emotional.
-Marianne Miller voiced his child self.
+Marin Miller voiced his child self.